qbyss/douane-rebirth/README.md

 - Notification when asking for autorisation, no more dialog popping
 - Fixing init scripts for systemd
 - Removing the twitter part
+- Adavanced mode with ability to choose ip to allow or deny for each app

 And probably many more.